helium/router/docs/debug-with-sniffer.md

 `txn` field.
 Copy this value (without quotes) which is referred to as `TxnID...` below for use with the CLI wallet.

-Accommodate cache:  [ TODO: Is cache unnecessary for purposes here? ]
+Accommodate cache, which isn't strictly necessary for purposes here:

     mkdir cache
     echo 'store = "'$(pwd)'/cache"' > config/settings.toml